Guilherme Arana

-Guilherme Antonio Arana Lopes (born 14 April 1997), known as Guilherme Arana, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club Atlético Mineiro and the Brazil national team.
+Guilherme Antonio Arana Lopes (born 14 April 1997), known as Guilherme Arana (/pt-BR/), is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club Fluminense and the Brazil national team.

 Club career

 Early career

 Born in São Paulo, Arana was a part of Corinthians youth squads for many years, being considered one of the top prospects of the club.
 He won the 2014 U20 Campeonato Paulista, 2014 U20 Campeonato Brasileiro and 2015 Copa São Paulo de Futebol Júnior, also being a runner-up at the 2014 edition.

 Corinthians

 Arana was promoted to Corinthians' main squad after the 2014 Copa São Paulo de Futebol Júnior final and was an unused substitute in twelve matches of the 2014 Campeonato Brasileiro Série A.

 Arana was part of the main squad for the 2015 Campeonato Paulista and 2015 Copa Libertadores.

 Athlético Paranaense (loan)

 Arana was loaned to Atlético Paranaense on 7 May 2015 for the remaining of the year as part of the squad for the 2015 Campeonato Brasileiro Série A. He made his professional debut as a substitute against Atlético Mineiro on 24 May.
 He was called back by Corinthians on 26 June.